Database File Initialization

 Data and log files are initialized to overwrite any existing data left on the disk from previously deleted files.
-Data and log files are first initialized by filling the files with zeros when you perform one of the following operations:
+Data and log files are first initialized by zeroing the files (filling with zeros) when you perform one of the following operations:

 Create a database.

 Add data or log files, to an existing database.

 Increase the size of an existing file (including autogrow operations).